ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

 3. Specify the Cloud Director site name and select a resource group.

    If **No resource group available** is displayed, you currently do not have the permission to add VDCs to any resource group in this account.
 Contact the account owner to assign the **Editor** or **Administrator** role on a resource group in the account.
 For more information, see [{{site.data.keyword.IBM_notm}} IAM roles](/docs/account?topic=account-userroles).
-4. Select the Cloud Director geography and region.
+4. Select the geography and region for the site location.
 5. Specify the settings for the resource pool.
     1. Specify the resource pool name.
     2. Select the resource pool location.